 Thurston County (the County) has applied to the U.S. Fish and Wildlife Service (USFWS) for an incidental take permit (ITP) under Section 10(a)(1)(B) of the Endangered Species Act (ESA).
-Proposed non-federal actions that are likely to cause the incidental take of endangered and threatened species may obtain an ESA (16 USC § 1531-1544) Section 10(a)(1)(B) ITP from USFWS authorizing such take, or measures must be implemented to avoid that take of those species to avoid violating Section 9 of the ESA.
-As defined in ESA Section 3(19), the term take means to "harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct" (50 CFR § 18.3).
+Proposed non-federal actions that are likely to cause the incidental take of endangered and threatened species may obtain an ESA (16 United States Code [USC] § 1531-1544) Section 10(a)(1)(B) ITP from USFWS authorizing such take, or measures must be implemented to avoid that take of those species to avoid violating Section 9 of the ESA.
+As defined in ESA Section 3(19), the term take means to "harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct" (50 Code of Federal Regulations [CFR] § 18.3).